Introduction Course to MIDL: Week 2: Feb 22

 Welcome to your journey into MIDL.

 MIDL stands for Mindfulness in Daily Life, pronounced 'middle', as it seeks the middle way in insight meditation practice that integrates the refinement of calm, insight and morality as the natural progression of insight practice.
-This course will help you bring the benefits of Theravada Buddhist Insight Meditation, based on calm, insight and morality, into your daily life.
+This course will help you bring the benefits of Buddhist Insight Meditation, based on calm, insight and morality, into your daily life.
 This practical path is beneficial for both new meditators looking for relaxation and experienced meditators wishing to integrate insight meditation into their daily life between meditation retreats.

 What sets MIDL apart is its unique approach to insight meditation.
 It places a strong emphasis on finding enjoyment in meditation and harnessing the spiritual vedana (pleasantness) that arises from the act of softening to train our mind and heart to let go.
 This path of calm leads to insight, which in turn refines morality, thereby fostering harmony and increasing calm, creating a circular approach to insight meditation that naturally integrates in everyday life.